Professor and Associate Dean for Research

-While studying for his master of social work, Dr. Smith obtained a Ford Foundation community development internship through the National Congress for Community Economic Development in Cleveland, Ohio.
+While studying for his master of social work at the University of Michigan, Smith obtained a Ford Foundation community development internship through the National Congress for Community Economic Development in Cleveland, Ohio.
 Smith also worked in Mongolia, where he served in the U.S. Peace Corps training English teachers; managed the Spring English Language Center; and consulted for UNICEF and a World Bank/UNDP project.

 Degrees and Certifications